migasfree/migasfree-docker/README.md

 ## Backup the Database

-Migasfree server makes a dump of the database every day at 00:00 UTC.
-Running this command will force the dump of the database in **/var/lib/migasfree/FQDN/dump/migasfree.sql** :
+Migasfree server makes a dump of the database at POSTGRES_CRON config variable, but running this command will force the dump of the database in **/var/lib/migasfree/FQDN/dump/migasfree.sql** :

 ```sh
 docker exec -ti migasfree.mydomain.com-db backup